 The best cash back programs will apply your cash back as a statement credit.
 Other programs, however, may place restrictions on the dollar increments, spending areas, or times that you can redeem your cash back.

-That’s why you should always review the redemption policy on your rewards card—not all programs are as simple as they seem.
+That’s why you should always review the redemption policy on your rewards card—not all loyalty programs are as simple as they seem.

 Every company is different in its spending needs.
 That’s why you’ll want to choose a corporate rewards credit card wisely before jumping into the one with the flashiest rewards policy.
 Sometimes, simple is better.